binaykumarrana/binaykumarrana/README.md

-- 👋 Hi, I’m @binaykumarrana, an enthusiactic mobile dev & problem solver.
+- 👋 Hi, I’m @binaykumarrana, an enthusiactic mobile developer & problem solver.
-- 👀 I’m interested in building solutions for common man which can bring a change in their life.
+- 👀 I’m interested in building solutions for common man's problem which can bring a change in their life.
 - 🌱 I’m currently learning Flutter.
 - 💞️ I’m looking to collaborate on projects that is B2C & programming in Flutter!
 - 📫 Want to connect with me, reach me at binaykumarrana@gmai.com